creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-vae.md

 3. We used the KL divergence metric which measures the proximity between the two distributions, the objective being to minimize this metric.

-4. The minimization of the KL divergence leads to the maximization of the following ELBO equation:
+4. The minimization of the KL divergence leads to the minimization of the following equation:

 <!--
 <div style="background-color:#d7efd5; text-align:center; vertical-align: middle; padding:5px 0;">